MarioLemus/social-link-profile-excersice/README.md

 # Social Link Prolie Excercise

-This project is a little practice from frontendmentor, as it name suggests is a project that serves as a presentation card
+This project is a little practice from frontendmentor as its name suggests, it is a project that serves as a presentation card

 ## Getting started